dnlbowers/jobs-a-gooden/README.md

 ### ***Pagination:***
-Appears on the following pages when:
+It appears on the following pages when:
-  * Job Openings page when more than 6 items to be displayed.
+  * Job Openings page when more than six items are to be displayed.
-  * Job pinboard page when more than 6 items to be displayed.
+  * Job pinboard page when more than six items are to be displayed.
-  * Insights page when more that 4 items are available.
+  * Insights page when more than four items are available.
 ![Pagination bar](docs/images/features/pagination.JPG)

 ### ***Footer:***